matt-harvey/git_curate/README.md

 After a while, my local repo becomes cluttered with branches, and `git branch` outputs an awkwardly long list.
-I want to delete some of those branches to bring that list back under control; but I can't always remember which branches I want to keep from the branch names alone; and inspecting them one at a time and _then_ running `git branch -D` in a separate step, is painful.
+I want to delete some of those branches to bring that list back under control; but I can&#8217;t always remember which branches I want to keep from the branch names alone; and inspecting them one at a time and _then_ running `git branch -D` in a separate step, is painful.

 `git curate` is intended to ease this pain.
 It steps you through the local branches of a repo one at